jgraichen/paginate-responder/README.md

 - `next` Next page's URL.
 - `prev` Previous page's URL.

 `next` and `prev` page links will not be added if current page is `first` or `last` page.

-Also a `X-Total-Pages` header will be added with the total number of pages if available and a `X-Total-Count` header with the total number of items.
+Additionally, a `X-Total-Pages` header will be added with the total number of pages if available and a `X-Total-Count` header with the total number of items.
 This allows applications to display a progress bar or similar while fetching pages.

 ## Override page detections and options

-You can override the page detection by creating a method `page` in your controller that returns the page index as a fixnum:
+You can override the page detection by creating a method `page` in your controller that returns the page index as a numeric:

 ```ruby
 class ApplicationController